Classical IQ test with random questions

 9.

-To which of the squares below can a dot be added so that the dot then meets the same conditions as the dot in the square above?
+To which hexagon below can a dot be added so that both dots then meet the same conditions as the two dots in the hexagon above?

 10.